 Someone can make a formal complaint on your behalf, if you give them permission in writing.

-Within five working days of receiving your letter the chief will explain how your complaint will be handled.
-He will give the date when you can expect the outcome.
+Within five working days of receiving your letter the Director of Operations will explain how your complaint will be handled.
+She will give the date when you can expect the outcome.

-If your complaint is about an issue involving the chief you should address your letter to:
+If your complaint is about an issue involving the Director of Operations you should address your letter to:

 Director of Justice

 If you are still not satisfied: